google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

 ### LOG\_NODE

-A `{log}...{/log}` statement is simply a collection of Soy statements that should render to System.out instead of the user supplied output buffer.
-This is implemented by simply generating code for all the child statements (as normal), but replace references to ‘output’ with a simply adapter of System.out to the AdvisingAppendable interface.
-Additionally, we can skip generating any and all softLimitChecks since System.out doesn’t have an implementation.
+A `{log}...{/log}` statement is simply a collection of Soy statements that should render to `System.out` instead of the user supplied output buffer.
+This is implemented by simply generating code for all the child statements (as normal), but replace references to `output` with a trivial adapter of `System.out` to the AdvisingAppendable interface.
+Additionally, we can skip generating any and all `softLimitChecks` since `System.out` doesn’t have an appropriate implementation.

+NOTE: this does mean that log statements can block the render thread while waiting for stdout buffers to flush to disk.
+This is considered acceptable since log statements are generally only used for debugging.

 ### DEBUGGER\_NODE